liflab/beepbeep-3-book/markdown/dsl/README.md

 ![The `GroupProcessor` created by a complex query mixing functions and various other types of processors.](Example-QueryBig.png)

-The complete object builder for this grammar requires 15 rules, and roughly 130 lines of code for the interpreter.
+The complete object builder for this grammar requires 15 rules and roughly 130 lines of code for the interpreter.

 - - -

 In this chapter, we have seen why BeepBeep does not provide a single built-in query language to write processor chains.
 Rather, using a palette called `dsl`, it provides facilities that allow users to design and use their own domain-specific language.
 The `dsl` palette makes it possible to quickly write the *grammar* for a language, and provides a *parser* called Bullwinkle that can read and parse strings from any grammar at runtime.
 Moreover, thanks to a special object called a `GrammarObjectBuilder`, one can easily walk through a parsing tree, and progressively construct an object such as a chain of processors by defining methods specific to each rule of the grammar.
 The end result is that, through a few lines of grammar and a few lines of building code, it is possible to have a working interpreter for a custom query language with very little effort.

 Remember that the languages shown in this chapter are only *examples* meant to illustrate the usage of the Bullwinkle parser and its various `ObjectBuilder`s.
-They are no more "BeepBeep's language" than any language users can create themselves: as we seen at the beginning of the chapter, this is actually the whole point.
+They are no more "BeepBeep's language" than any language users can create themselves: as we have seen at the beginning of the chapter, this is actually the whole point.
 The syntax for the languages created does not have to look even remotely like the examples provided.
 Although this might sound a little tacky, the limit here truly is one's imagination!

 <!-- :wrap=soft: -->